WordPress.com Review 2022 What Are You Paying For Exactly?

 The SEO Options

-While you can index your site (or choose not to) with any plan, the ability to optimize the SEO-title or descriptions is limited to the Pro plan.
+While you can index your site (or choose not to) with any plan, the ability to optimize the SEO-title or descriptions is limited to the Business and Ecommerce plans.
 To get the most out of WordPress’s excellent SEO capabilities, we’d recommend installing the Yoast SEO plugin.

 Optimize your title and description with the Yoast SEO plugin.

 Getting data about your visitors and site performance is another feature I believe anyone should be able to get.
-With WordPress.com it only comes with the Pro plan.
+With WordPress.com it only comes with the Premium plan or higher.

-To receive single payments or donations, you need the Pro plan.
-You can add a block to accept one-time payments via PayPal for physical or digital goods, services and donations.
+You can receive single payments or donations on any of the paid plans.
+On the Premium plan and higher, you can add a block to accept one-time payments via PayPal for physical or digital goods, services and donations.

 It’s great for nonprofits and creatives.
 Also much easier and cheaper than setting up an entire WooCommerce store.

 Not to be confused with Google’s famous AdWords program (which you can also enable), the one for WordPress is called WordAds.
-It’s available – you guessed it – on the Pro plan.
+It’s available – you guessed it – on the Premium plan and higher.

 There are a few ad placement options, but unlike AdWords, it’s not always targeted stuff related to your website’s content.
 You do not have the option to vet advertisers either.
 In short, it’s not as sophisticated or flexible as Google’s ad programme, but at least it’s very easy to enable it.